Experience report about the International Logistics Seminar in Dubai

 At the end of the group work, each group presented the results of their case studies and the teachers got examine them and ask questions.
 During the group work, we learned a lot about the working methods of different countries and cultures and we also gained insights into other study programs.
 The entire seminar was a great experience for all participants.
 We were awaited and treated with great hospitality and even after the official program for the day was over, the group came together to network further and spend some more time together.
 We will seek to maintain and strengthen the good relations with the partners.

 With the Baden-Württemberg-STIPENDIUM for University Students – BWS plus, the Baden-Württemberg Stiftung supports innovative joint projects between universities from Baden-Württemberg and their international partners.
-The programme is endowed with approximately 1.2 million euros annually.
-Since 2011, more than 80 BWS plus projects have been supported at universities in Baden-Württemberg.
+The programme, which is endowed with approximately 1.2 million euros annually, was announced for the first time in 2011.
+Since then, more than 70 BWS plus projects have been supported at universities in Baden-Württemberg.